You are here

-The adjective ‘primary’ implies that there is no known secondary cause for this type of condition, that is it is idiopathic.
-Note that whilst this is classified as a neoplasm it is not a malignant neoplasm.
+The adjective ‘primary’ implies that there is no known secondary cause for this type of condition, i.e., that is it is idiopathic.
+This is reflected in the SOP, which has no causal factors.
+This condition is classified as a neoplasm, but it is not a malignant neoplasm.

 Additional diagnoses covered by SOP

 - Polycythaemia vera*